JayKubJK/JayKubJK/README.md

 </div>

 * I use these languages religiously as most of the classes I'm taking at school use these programming languages
-* I also like programming in Python specifically; C++ is my second favorite to write in
+* I also like programming in Python specifically

 <div>
   <a href="https://wiki.resonite.com/ProtoFlux">